terukaze1939/FReport/README.md

 there are several options is

-log in | Here login using email and password, if login is successful then cookies will be stored in the "cookies/mycookie.pkl" folder.
+login | Here login using email and password, if login is successful then cookies will be stored in the "cookies/mycookie.pkl" folder.
 After the cookie is saved, make sure to enter the command "cookie_login"

 cookie_login | If there is mycookie.pkl you can use this command instead of using the "login" command